 Therefore, keep reading to refresh your memory on the app reselling rules.
 This way, you’ll rarely lose sight of what’s important in the business.

-Rule 1: Have a Killer Online Portfolio as a Mobile App Reseller
+Rule 1: Have a Killer Online Portfolio

 Including a bunch of links on a website is far from enough.
 Not only do people want to see images and even videos of your past mobile apps, but they’d like to test them out on their own phones.
 Therefore, generate a beautiful image gallery that leads to additional information about the projects.
 Explain your processes and the companies you’ve worked with.
 Include links to app download pages and any comments about pricing.